 How Condominium Ownership Works

 When condominium associations file for bankruptcy, they usually file for reorganization under Chapter 11 of the United States Code.
-Reorganization allows an association to restructure its debt under the protection of an automatic stay that halts collection proceedings during the bankruptcy.
-A condominium association in a Chapter 11 has the opportunity to negotiate with its creditors, cancel or renegotiate leases and contracts, and prevent the seizure of bank accounts by creditors holding judgments.
+Reorganization allows an association to restructure its debt under the protection of an automatic stay that halts collection proceedings during bankruptcy.
+A condominium association in Chapter 11 has:

 Impact of Bankruptcy Condominium Complex and Owners